CASA-Goes-Lab/PSU-MDESops/README.md

     $ git clone https://gitlab.eecs.umich.edu/M-DES-tools/EdiSyn.git

 Then edit `pyproject.toml` to point to this directory.
+You will need to uncomment this line.
 For development EdiSyn can be used in the editable mode.
 Finally, to use this optional dependency, use the command:

     $ poetry install --extras "opacity_enf"